-Responsive web design is still a relatively new approach to designing websites, even though the technology isn’t new; but what is a responsive website exactly, and more importantly, why does your business website need to be responsive?
+Responsive web design is still a relatively new approach to designing websites, even though the technology isn’t new, but what is a responsive website exactly?
+More importantly, why does your business website need to be responsive?
 This article answers those questions and explains why having a mobile responsive website saves money in the long run.

-Back in the days, web developers only had to make websites look good on computers.
-That all changed when smartphones took over Internet.
+Back in the day, web developers only had to make websites look good on computers.
+That all changed when smartphones took over the Internet.
 Developers initially dealt with this issue by creating mobile sites to complement their desktop sites.
-However, as the number of smart devices exploded, it has become increasingly more difficult to account for all screen sizes.
+However, as the number of smart devices exploded, it has become increasingly difficult to account for all screen sizes.
 Responsive web design addresses this problem by making websites scale to all devices without the need for different versions.
 Our website, ProjectPi.ca, is an example of responsive web design.
 Look at the video below and see how our website scales as the display size changes.
-If our website wasn’t responsive, it would not scale and users would have to scroll horizontally to see the contents overflowing to the right.
+If our website weren’t responsive, it would not scale, and users would have to scroll horizontally to see the contents overflowing to the right.

 Why You Need a Responsive Site

-Year 2016 was the tipping point between mobile and desktop usage.
-StatCounter reported that it was the first time worldwide mobile Internet usage, by site visits, surpassed desktop; and according to comScore, via Smart Insights, 67% of time spent on Internet that year was on mobile devices.
-Even on my own personal blog, desktop only accounts for 31.7% of the traffic in the last 12 months.
-So chances are, over 2/3 of the prospective customers visiting your websites are on mobile devices; and if your website isn’t mobile-friendly, they will likely leave before being converted into clients.
+The year 2016 was the tipping point between mobile and desktop usage.
+StatCounter reported that it was the first time worldwide mobile Internet usage, by site visits, surpassed desktop; and according to comScore, via Smart Insights, 67% of time spent on the Internet that year was on mobile devices.
+Even on my own personal blog, desktop-only accounts for 31.7% of the traffic in the last 12 months.
+So chances are, over 2/3 of the prospective customers visiting your websites are on mobile devices.
+If your website isn’t mobile-friendly, they will likely leave before being converted into clients.

 Nearly 8 in 10 of consumers would stop engaging with content that doesn’t display well on their device – Adobe, via IronPaper